The Internet is full of bad advice (mostly quotes) from famous and accomplished writers on writer’s block.

 Most of it talk about the condition without really offering workable solutions.

 The worst is the advice or observation offered by those who don’t or didn’t face writer’s block.
-They are as annoying as the advice offered by those facing writer’s block but have no urgency to beat.
+These two cents are as annoying as the advice offered by those facing writer’s block but have no urgency to beat the demon.

 The advice goes something like this: “I faced writer’s block for three months.
 I couldn’t write a word.
 I did nothing and just went fishing and driving around.
 Then I sat down and I suddenly could write.”

-Doesn’t offer anything to a writer who’s blocked and has to get out of it immediately.
+Doesn’t offer anything useful to a writer who’s blocked and has to get out of it immediately.

 Here’s a bad piece of advice by Maya Angelou : “I may write for two weeks ‘the cat sat on the mat, that is that, not a rat.’
 And it might be just the most boring and awful stuff.
 But I try.
 When I’m writing, I write.
 And then it’s as if the muse is convinced that I’m serious and says, ‘Okay.
 Okay.
 I’ll come.’”